 What if you have concerns about the way your child's state school is being run?
-You can complain about the whole school to Ofsted.
+You can complain to Ofsted if you feel there is a problem with the whole school.

 You must first follow the complaints procedure of the school.
 Following that, Ofsted will decide whether the school needs inspecting.

 As a rule, Ofsted will respond back to you within 30 working days.
 They will inform you whether they plan to investigate or not.
 But, they may determine that no investigation is necessary.